indorphins/api/kube/README.md

 #### Kubernetes Dashboard

-The Kubernetes dashboard is optional if using Prometheus and Grafana.

 Follow the AWS guide on how to [install the kubernetes dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).
 A definition for step 3 of that guide has already been created and can be run with the below command.

 ```